braziljs/remote-control/README.md

 * A modern Web Browser with WebSockets support in your phone [can i use websockets?](http://caniuse.com/#search=websockets)

 ## How it works
-Remote Slide is based on [WebSockets](https://developer.mozilla.org/en-US/docs/WebSockets), so you may have a good and modern browser, like Firefox, Chrome or Opera.
+Remote Control is based on [WebSockets](https://developer.mozilla.org/en-US/docs/WebSockets), so you may have a good and modern browser, like Firefox, Chrome or Opera.
 The phone send a message through WebSockets to the server.
 The server receive the message as an action that must be executed, like 'next' or 'previous'.
 This action are emited to the HTML5 presentation.